-Studying for exams in a time of global pandemic brings unforeseen challenges.
+Studying at university in a time of global pandemic brings unforeseen challenges.
 Whether you’re working from your bachelor apartment or your family’s kitchen table, we are here for you.

 This resource is also available as a PDF.